-What is assessed What is required What we are looking for Consistent with EC9, all Bids must submit the completed MC6 Returnable Schedule - Community Engagement Plan commitments detailing commitments to share benefits with local communities and identify and implement land use benefits where appropriate.
-The schedule includes confirmation of commitments the Proponent makes as part of the local council and/or State Voluntary Planning Agreement (VPA) and commitments above and beyond planning requirements.
+What is assessed What is required What we are looking for Consistent with EC9 (community engagement plan), all Bids must submit the completed MC4 Returnable Schedule - Community Engagement Plan commitments detailing commitments to share benefits with local communities and identify and implement land use benefits where appropriate.
+The schedule includes confirmation of commitments the Proponent makes as part of the local council and/ or State Voluntary Planning Agreement (VPA) 46 and commitments above and beyond planning requirements.
 Understanding and evidence of: The impact the Project will have on communities and land use; and How the Project will commit to minimise and offset that impact.
 Description of outcomes of local community engagement and stakeholder mapping completed.
 Description of proposed local community engagement activities that reflect the potential future impacts on the community.
 Clearly articulated approach to First Nations Engagement.
 Description of community acceptance for site selection and project layout, including consideration of community consultation and interests.
 Description of the Project's communication protocols.
-Shared benefits initiative for the Project in the completed MC6 Returnable Schedule.
+Shared benefits initiative for the Project in the completed MC4 - Community Engagement Plan Returnable Schedule.
 Clear identification of impacted communities and stakeholders and demonstration of understanding of the views and any issues or impacts raised, supported by evidence of appropriate local community engagement to date.
 Clearly articulated local community engagement strategy tailored to the requirements of the Project and its impacts on stakeholders and communities.
-This should be mapped against Project timeframes and include robust governance arrangements and best practice engagement tools to facilitate community-led or community involved decision-making.
+This should be mapped against Project timeframes and include robust governance arrangements and best practice engagement tools to facilitat community-led or community involved decision-making.
 Evidence of First Nations best practice engagement and place-based design, where appropriate to the site, including demonstration of culturally aware engagement that has led to or is intended to establish meaningful relationships with relevant representative bodies.
 Demonstrate consideration of early and collaborative community stakeholder engagement to inform site selection, including assessment of social and local considerations to understand community values and adapt the Project site to local site features where appropriate.
 Integration with land use practices adopted by local landowners, e.g. agricultural practices and/or Traditional owners.
+Evidence of how site selection and/or layout owners.
 Evidence of how site selection and/or layout has considered constraints, addressed community and stakeholder concerns, and an approach to avoid or mitigate impacts.